Donegall Street bombing: Aftermath

 Two days prior to the bombing, Bill Craig, former Minister of Home Affairs and founder and leader of the Unionist Vanguard movement, had held a rally at Belfast's Ormeau Park attended by 100,000 loyalists.
 There he had made the following speech that struck fear in many people from the Catholic community: "We [Ulster Vanguard] must build up a dossier of the men and women who are a menace to this country.
 Because if and when the politicians fail us, it may be our job to liquidate the enemy".
 The next day, 30,000 Catholics paraded through Belfast to Ormeau Park where they held their own rally in protest at Craig's threatening speech.
 Republican Labour Party leader Paddy Kennedy promised that any Protestant backlash against Catholics "would be met by a counter-backlash by the Irish people".

 According to Ed Moloney, the bombing was considered a disaster for the IRA.
 Coming so soon after the horrific Abercorn Restaurant bombing which had killed two young Catholic women and maimed many others, the Donegall Street bombing caused them to lose considerable support from the Catholic and Nationalist community who recoiled from the carnage the bombing had wrought.

-The IRA followed the Donegall Street attack two days later with a carbomb at a carpark adjacent to Great Victoria Street railway station and close to the Europa Hotel.
+The IRA followed the Donegall Street attack two days later with a car bomb at a carpark adjacent to Great Victoria Street railway station and close to the Europa Hotel.
 Seventy people were treated in hospital for injuries received mainly by flying glass, but there were no deaths.
 The blast caused considerable damage to two trains, parked vehicles, the hotel, and other buildings in the area.

 Political and security aftermath

 On 24 March, to the profound shock and anger of loyalists and Unionists, British Prime Minister Edward Heath announced the suspension of the 50-year-old Stormont parliament and the imposition of Direct Rule from London.

 The Donegall Street bombing led to the closure of traffic in the Royal Avenue shopping district and the erection of security gates which put a "ring of steel" around Belfast city centre.

 Although many members of the Provisional IRA were rounded up by police in the wake of the attack, none of the bombers were ever caught nor was anybody ever charged in connection with the bombing.

 In her 1973 book To Take Arms: My Life With the IRA Provisionals, former IRA member Maria McGuire described her sentiments following the Donegall Street bombing,I admit at the time I did not connect with the people who were killed or injured in such explosions.
-I always judged such deaths in terms of the effect they would have on our support - and I felt that this in turn depended on how many people accepted our explanation.
+I always judged such deaths in terms of the effect they would have on our support – and I felt that this in turn depended on how many people accepted our explanation.